jubi4dition/yourcontacts/README.md

 Using Your Contacts requires the following steps.

 * Copy the yourcontacts folder to your webroot
+* If you are not using PHP 5.4, then you have to activate the short_open_tag in the php.ini
 * Import yourcontacts.sql to your database
 * Edit application/config/database.php (password)
 * Open the site in a browser